 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

-Even at this stage, you can still pursue alternatives:
+Even at this stage, alternatives remain available:

 Don't Let a 20-Day Deadline Catch You Off Guard